fwupd/fwupd/plugins/logitech-hidpp/README.md

 * `HIDRAW\VEN_046D&DEV_C52B`
 * `HIDRAW\VEN_046D`

+The Bolt dongle and peripherals use HID raw DeviceInstanceId values regardless of their mode.
+This might change once these devices are handled by the Logitech Linux driver instead of by the generic hid driver.

 ## Vendor ID Security

 The vendor ID is set from the vendor ID, in this instance set to `USB:0x046D`